 Today’s Natchitoches, Louisiana post is an updated version in tribute to Natchitoches being chosen Best Southern Small Town by USA Today readers.
 Visit Natchitoches once and you will come to know why this comes as no surprise to me.

-It’s the time of year for spring breaks and vacation plans.
+It’s the time of year for travel.
 Vacations, staycations and day trips refresh our recreating souls, renew connections and give us ideas to implement into our home decor.

 Natchitoches, Louisiana is a small town rich in history and bragging rights.
 Natchitoches (NACK-uh-tush) is located about one hour south of Shreveport and five hours north of New Orleans.
 Natchitoches was established by the French in 1714 and is the oldest permanent settlement in the 13 state territory Louisiana Purchase.

 French and Spanish forts, historical homes, national historic landmarks, bed and breakfasts, antique shops, and fantastic restaurants line the original brick Front Street.
-The thirty-three block National Historic District and the plantation district along the banks of Cane River Lake is made up of 100 historic homes and buildings.
+The thirty-three block National Historic District and plantation district along the banks of Cane River Lake is made up of 100 historic homes and buildings.